Brian John Coppins: Career

 Brian Coppins and his wife Alexandra "Sandy" M. Coppins have worked together for decades, making thousands of lichen surveys.
 After they became partners, they developed a consultancy team willing to survey sites throughout the British Isles.
 Their complementary skills—Brian focusing on identification work and Sandy handling field notes and report production—made them particularly effective.
 By the end of 2000, they had produced about 150 reports, many exceeding a hundred pages.
 Recognising the risk of unpublished surveys becoming lost, they maintained a catalogue of consultancy reports on the British Lichen Society website, termed the 'Grey Literature'.
 They have also worked to increase awareness of the importance of lichen communities and to conserve "habitats such as the Atlantic hazel woods, Scottish native pinewoods, and alpine areas such as Ben Lawers and the Ben Nevis range".
 In 2009 they received The Plantlife Award for Contributions to the Conservation of Plant Diversity.
 In 2016 Brian and Sandy Coppins were jointly awarded the Lifetime Achievement Award of the Royal Society for the Protection of Birds (RSPB) Scotland and, in addition, the Bob Saville Award from the Wildlife Information Centre in Bo'ness.

 By the early 2000s, the centre of British lichenology had effectively shifted from London to Scotland, specifically to the Royal Botanic Garden Edinburgh and to the Coppins' house in East Linton, where many lichenologists would gather for discussions about identification and taxonomy.
 Despite his growing responsibilities and international reputation, Coppins continued to dedicate time to fieldwork, spending more time in the field later in his career than he had previously.

 Awards and honours

 Brian Coppins was the president of the British Lichen Society from 1988 to 1989.
 He was Senior Editor of the RBGE's Edinburgh Journal of Botany from 1984 to 2001 and continues to serve on the editorial boards of The Lichenologist (since 1983) and the Turkish Journal of Botany (since 2001).

-He was honoured in the naming of the fungal genera Coppinsia, Briancoppinsia, and Snippocia, and the lichen species Dictyonema coppinsii.
+He was honoured in the naming of the fungal genera Coppinsia, Briancoppinsia, Brianiopsis, and Snippocia, and the lichen species Dictyonema coppinsii.